 Making sure you have the right $2 coin

 Before locking in your identification, it's worth confirming a couple of things about the coin itself.
+The Reserve Bank of New Zealand also provides guidance on spotting fake banknotes and coins, including security features that help you confirm authenticity before you identify what you have confirming a couple of things about the coin itself.
 The standard circulation $2 coin has been issued since 1990, and the kōtuku reverse design has stayed consistent across all standard issues from that year onward.
 However, there's one important caveat: commemorative $2 coins exist that feature completely different birds.
 A well-known example is the 1993 Kingfisher commemorative $2 coin, which shows a kingfisher rather than a kōtuku.
 So if your coin looks different from what you'd expect, check whether it's a special issue.

 The obverse (front) of the coin shows a portrait of the monarch.
 The portrait used on the $2 changed over the years: from 1990 to 1998, the obverse used Raphael Maklouf's portrait of Queen Elizabeth II.
 Later issues updated the portrait to reflect the monarch's age at the time, and more recently the portrait reflects King Charles III.
 The monarch side doesn't affect the reverse bird design for standard coins, but checking the year helps you confirm whether you have a circulation coin or a commemorative variant.